How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Method 2: Fix the Audio Format to Force 2-Channel Stereo

-Sometimes Windows selects an incorrect audio channel configuration that prevents proper stereo playback even after a successful connection.
+Sometimes Windows selects an incorrect audio channel configuration that blocks stereo playback even after a successful connection.
 Here’s how to fix it:

-Step 1: Right-click the speaker icon in the system tray and Select Sound settings.
+Step 1: Right-click the speaker icon in the system tray.
+Select Sound settings.

 Right-click the speaker icon in the system tray and Select Sound settings

-Step 2: Under Output, find your Bluetooth earbuds listed as the default device and click the arrow (>) on the right to open its properties.
+Step 2: Under Output, find your Bluetooth earbuds.
+Click the arrow (>) on the right to open properties.

 Under Output, find your Bluetooth earbuds listed as the default device and click the arrow on the right to open its properties

-Step 3: Under Output settings, locate the Format row.
-Click the dropdown on the right and select 2 channels, 16 bit, 48000 Hz (DVD Quality).
+Step 3: Under Output settings, find the Format row.
+Select 2 channels, 16 bit, 48000 Hz (DVD Quality) from the dropdown.

 Under Output settings, locate the Format row.
 Click the dropdown on the right and select 2 channels, 16 bit, 48000 Hz (DVD Quality)

-Step 4: Click Test to confirm audio is playing from both earbuds in stereo.
+Step 4: Click Test to confirm audio plays from both earbuds in stereo.

 Click Test to confirm audio is playing from both earbuds in stereo